 - Eventual consistency in distributed systems

-- Saga pattern for distributed transactions
+- The Saga pattern decomposes distributed transactions into steps

 Who is this book for?